ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   If no such group is found, the RS MUST consider the access token invalid and MUST reply to the client with a 4.00 (Bad Request) error response.

-  Otherwise, for each of the N >= 1 groups G in the set GROUPS, the RS MUST request to the corresponding Group Manager the authentication credential that the client uses in G, specifying SID\* in the request sent to the Group Manager (see {{Section 9.3 of I-D.ietf-ace-key-groupcomm-oscore}}).
+  Otherwise, for each of the N >= 1 groups G in the set GROUPS, the RS MUST request to the corresponding Group Manager the authentication credential that the client uses in G, specifying SID\* in the request sent to the Group Manager (e.g., see {{Section 9.3 of I-D.ietf-ace-key-groupcomm-oscore}}).

   When receiving a successful response from each of the Group Managers, the RS MUST check whether the client's authentication credential AUTH_CRED_C retrieved from the Group Manager is equal to AUTH_CRED_C\* retrieved from the access token.
-In case AUTH_CRED_C\* is provided within a chain or a bag, but AUTH_CRED_C is not provided within the same chain or bag, then the RS MUST NOT determine AUTH_CRED_C\* and AUTH_CRED_C to be equal.
+In the case that AUTH_CRED_C\* is provided within a chain or a bag, but AUTH_CRED_C is not provided within the same chain or bag, then the RS MUST NOT determine AUTH_CRED_C\* and AUTH_CRED_C to be equal.

-  If any of the following conditions hold, the RS MUST consider the access token invalid and MUST reply to the client with a 5.03 (Service Unavailable) error response.
+  If any of the following conditions holds, the RS MUST consider the access token invalid and MUST reply to the client with a 5.03 (Service Unavailable) error response.

   * None or more than one of the Group Managers provide the RS with a successful response where the conveyed AUTH_CRED_C is equal to AUTH_CRED_C\*.